Lets start off with the question that begs to be asked:

 By not having to have all varieties on hand at all times, you can take advantage of sales and get your pantry staples on a budget!

-What I mean by this is, say you normally eat Cereals A, B, and C, but you’re out of cereal A and B. Cereal A is on sale, while cereal B is full price.
+What I mean by this is, say you normally eat cereals A and B, but you’re out of cereal B. Cereal C is on sale, while cereal B is full price.
+Why not get your 3rd choice cereal (cereal C) since it’s on sale, and don’t restock cereal B this time around.

 If you normally keep 3 kinds of cereal on hand, you’d buy them when you run out, no matter the price.
 If you can be flexible, just get the sale option and only have 2 types of cereal for the week.